Alex Salmond: Second term: 2011–2014

 The SNP's overall majority assured Salmond of another term as First Minister, and he was re-elected unopposed on 18 May 2011.
-It also gave Salmond the ability to call a referendum on Scottish independence.
+This was the first single-party majority government in the history of the devolved parliament.
+Salmond's second government ended on 18 November 2014 upon his resignation.
+As a consequence of obtaining a majority, it gave Salmond the ability to call a referendum on Scottish independence.
 On 10 January 2012, the Scottish Government announced that they intended to hold the referendum in late 2014.

 On 7 November 2012, Salmond surpassed the 2,001-day term of his predecessor, Jack McConnell.
+In September 2012, Salmond made a snap reshuffle in light of the 2014 Scottish independence referendum.
+Nicola Sturgeon and Alex Neil switched roles, with Sturgeon taking on responsibility for the independence referendum.

+Programme for Government (2011)

+Salmond published his first programme for the Scottish Government following his re–election as first minister in September 2011.
+Entitled Renewing Scotland: The Government's Programme for Scotland 2011–2012, Salmond set out a number of key commitments for the Scottish Government ahead of the parliamentary term.
+Salmond further pledged to continue the freeze of council tax across Scotland in order to establish a "social wage", as well as driving work forward to deliver the governments commitment to the abolition of bridge tolls, free concessionary travel, prescription charges and personal care.

+The most prominent aspect of the governments programme was on the constitutional question of Scottish independence, with the programme for government confirmed that a white paper would be published on the issue, and that a referendum on the issue would be held in the second half of the Scottish parliamentary term.

+Independence referendum

 An agreement was signed on 15 October 2012 by David Cameron and Salmond which provided a legal framework for the referendum to be held, and on 21 March 2013 the SNP government announced that the referendum would be held on 18 September 2014.
 Scotland's Future, a white paper setting out the Scottish Government's vision for an independent Scotland, was published on 26 November 2013.

-Spending criticism

-In December 2011, Salmond spent £260 on a pair of trews that he wore to a ball in China.
-He refunded the taxpayer more than a year later, after a newspaper had submitted a freedom of information request.
-The sequence in which these events occurred was acknowledged by the Scottish Government after 7 months, during which they initially maintained that they had no record of when Salmond had repaid the money.
-In September 2012 he stayed with his wife at a hotel in Chicago while attending a golf tournament; the £3,000 for four nights was paid for by the taxpayer and supported a VisitScotland delegation that spent £468,580 on the trip as part of preparations for hosting the same tournament two years later.
-Salmond responded to a freedom of information request for information on his spending six months after receiving it, and referred to it as "ridiculous frippery".

-In 2012, Salmond indicated in a television interview that he had sought the advice of his law officers on whether an independent Scotland would be part of the European Union.
-The following year, it was revealed that the Scottish Government had spent almost £20,000 to prevent the disclosure of the content of the alleged legal advice, even though no such advice existed.

-Salmond has faced scrutiny for his closeness to Rupert Murdoch.